mhraju069/tryrolljs/README.md

 # @roll-network/root

-This repo is an entrypoint for all Roll monorepo packages.
+This is the main entrypoint for all packages in the Roll monorepo.

 ## Packages

+These are the public packages that make up the Roll network:

 - [@roll-network/cli](./packages/cli)
 - [@roll-network/eslint-config](./packages/eslint-config)